orionrobots/orionrobots.github.io/index.md

     description: Learn to build and Program Robots using Robotics at Home with Raspberry Pi Pico
     link: https://www.amazon.com/Robotics-Home-Raspberry-Pi-Pico/dp/1492079941
 ---
-At Orionrobots, Danny builds robots, electronics, gadgets and stuff that moves.
-I get kids like my regular helpers Jonathan and Helena to join in, and occasionally others too.
+At Orionrobots, Danny and his team build robots, electronics, gadgets and stuff that moves.
-I aim to make some of the cool robotics things easy for anyone to build, and push the boundaries of what is easy.
-Oh and just to have lots of fun doing it too...
+We aim to make robots easy for anyone to build, and push the boundaries of what is easy.
+Oh and just to have lots of fun doing it too!

 <a href="https://packt.link/5swS2" title="Learn to build and Program Robots using Robotics at Home with Raspberry Pi Pico"><img src="/galleries/2023/Robotics-at-Home-with-Raspberry-Pi-Pico-banner-2048.jpg"
   alt="Learn to build and Program Robots using Robotics at Home with Raspberry Pi Pico"